Updated on February 3, 2023

 • Using peyote more frequently

-• Inability to curb or stop using peyote
+• Inability to curb or stop using peyote, despite wanting to quit

 • Craving peyote

-• Dropping responsibilities and social life for peyote
+• Dropping responsibilities and social life to use peyote

-• Disregard of social, physical, and mental health problems in favor of continued use
+• Disregarding social, physical, and mental health problems in favor of continued use

-• Neglecting previous hobbies and desires for peyote
+• Neglecting previous hobbies and desires to use peyote

-Hallucinogen persisting perception disorder (HPPD) is also a rare condition that affects approximately four percent of hallucinogen users.
-This condition causes "flashbacks" and disturbing visual distortions that can interfere with daily life.
+Hallucinogen persisting perception disorder (HPPD) is a rare condition affecting approximately 4% of hallucinogen users.
+This condition causes “flashbacks” and disturbing visual distortions that can interfere with daily life.

 Phone, Video, or Live-Chat Support